Glossary for the airline industry

 Any item that can be offered to a customer (such as air and/or other types of transportation, transportation portions, any goods, and amenities, etc.).
 For example, a Product can be the actual transportation service (right to travel), a hard product (such as seats and meals), or a soft product (such as flexibility and priority boarding).
 Also called atomic product.

 A defined data standard that enables an electronic exchange of the data on the products and services that a company has to offer.
-The level of information that will be made available with the catalogue is dependent on who is requesting/receiving the catalogue for internal and third-party consumption, as listed in the Airline Catalogue, Supplier Catalogue, and Airline Profile.
+The level of information that will be made available with the catalogue is dependent on who is requesting/receiving the catalog for internal and third-party consumption, as listed in the Airline Catalog, Supplier Catalog, and Airline Profile.

 To divide interline or online revenue according to industry multilateral or bilateral agreements.